Burial Plot Cost Breakdown: How Much to To Expect to Pay & How to Reduce Costs

 Burial Plot Cost by State

-Location often affects burial plot costs the most.
-Prices are generally less expensive for cemeteries in rural areas with plenty of space.
-Conversely, real estate in densely populated urban areas is often pricey, driving up cemetery costs.
+Location usually affects burial plot costs the most.
+Costs for cemetery plots in rural areas with plenty of space are generally lower, while those in densely populated urban areas are often pricier.
+Here are the general costs to expect in each state:

 Average Burial Plot Costs by State